NCAR/micm/README.md

 After completing the previous step run `sudo make install`.
 This will install the MICM static library.

-If you would later lake to uninstall tuv-x, you can run `sudo make uninstall` from the build directory.
+If you would later like to uninstall MICM, you can run `sudo make uninstall` from the build directory.

 # Citation